highmountaintea/brush/README.md

 ## Status

-`brushi` is currently under construction.
+`brushi` is being actively worked on.
 I am personally using it with much success, but would like to firm up the API and usage pattern before releasing it to the public.